algaebrown/oligoCLIP/README.md

 The meat of the pipeline is in `rules/`:
 - `se_preprocess` and `pe_preprocess` takes fastq --> trim -> demultiplex -> deduplicate -> bams
 - `QC` contains rules to assemble quality control statistics, and some additional debugging rules such as investigating unmapped reads and those without barcode.
-- `skipper.smk` is entirely stolen from skipper
+- rules for bigwig generation is in `make_track.smk`
+- `merge_bw.smk` sums up bigwigs to make complementary control.
-- `normalization_DMN` contains Mudskipper code, which does mixture model/generative clustering.
+- `normalization_DMN`, `repeat_DMN` contains Mudskipper code, which does mixture model/generative clustering in genomic windows and repeat windows.
+- `skipper.smk`, `repeat.smk` is entirely stolen from skipper
 - `clipper.smk` runs CLIPper and the chi-square things.
 Stolen from ENCODE pipeline.
 - `analysis.smk` and `finemap.smk`: runs finemapping, motif detection from Skipper and MudSkipper

-- rules for bigwig generation is in `make_track.smk`
-- `merge_bw.smk` sums up bigwigs to make complementary control.
+Some rules to help you debug
+- `map_r1.smk` and `multimap.smk`